 “This is the most important dress a woman will ever wear,” states Saboura, “so the pressure and excitement are sky high.
 My job is to help the bride look and feel like the ultimate version of herself…to give her that spectacular red-carpet moment every woman should have on her wedding day.”

 Saboura is certainly the right man for the job.
-He has styled national bridal ads and catalogs, contributed to numerous magazines as an authority on celebrity weddings, and styled both private clients and celebrities for their walk down the aisle.
+He has styled national bridal campaigns, contributed to numerous magazines and entertainment news programs as an authority on celebrity weddings, and styled both private clients and celebrities for their walk down the aisle.

 Something Borrowed, Something New airs Friday nights at 10/9c on TLC.